TomNuttall/iot-temp-sensor/README.md

 # IoT Temp Sensor

-Demo Project: IoT device with a temperature sensor sends readings that can then be viewed with a dashboard.
+IoT device with a temperature sensor sends readings that can then be viewed with a dashboard.

 <div>
   <img